 Sentiero Azzurro, Cinque Terre

-The route is best walked east to west, from Riomaggiore to Monterosso, but with parts of the trail closed until at least 2021, be sure to check the the official website before departure.
-You'll also need to purchase a Cinque Terre Card (€7.50 for one day), which gives you access to the national park and use of the facilities.
+The route is best walked east to west, from Riomaggiore to Monterosso.
+However, the first section of the trail, Riomaggiore-Manarola, is likely to be closed until 2024, so you'll need to start your hike at vine-wreathed Manarola, where houses cling to the sheer clifftops in a fresco painter’s palette of colors.
+You need to purchase a Cinque Terre Card (€7.50 for one day), which gives you access to the national park and use of its facilities.

 Selvaggio Blu, Sardinia

 45km (28 miles) one way, 4–7 days, challenging

 If other hikes aren’t quite hitting the off-the-radar sweet spot, oh, intrepid one, this epic jaunt along Sardinia’s ragged east coast never fails.
 Often hailed as Italy's toughest trek (and you’d better believe it), the Selvaggio Blu, or "Wild Blue," throws you in at the adventure deep end.

 Threading its way along the Golfo di Orosei on Sardinia's east coast, this hike is a never-to-be-forgotten, away-from-the-world adventure that requires mountaineering experience.
 Signs and water are desperately lacking, trail finding is tricky (even with GPS), and the going can be grueling, with abseils of up to 45m (148ft) and UIAA grade IV+ climbs.